wp-plugins/bp-profile-message-ux/readme.txt

 == Screenshots ==
-1. The lightbox shown when you click the 'Private Message' button on a profile page.
+1. The lightbox shown when you click the -Private Message- button on a profile page.

 == Frequently Asked Questions ==